eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/MultiviewGNN/README.md

 ### Step 2: High-Confidence Selection
 We look at the model's confidence (probability) for each prediction.
 * **Threshold:** `0.98` (98% confidence).
-* If the model is 98% sure about a test node, we assume that label is correct and add it to the training set.
+* If the model is 98% sure about a test node, We assume that label is correct and add it to the training set.

 ### Step 3: Student Retraining & Ensemble
 * We retrain the model from scratch using the **expanded dataset** (Original Train + Pseudo-Labeled Test).
+* **Fresh Initialization:** We re-initialize the model weights rather than fine-tuning to avoid getting stuck in local minima from the previous stage.
+* **Pure Validation Set:** Crucially, the validation set used during this phase contains only original ground-truth labels.
+We intentionally exclude pseudo-labels from validation to ensure we are optimizing for real accuracy, not just fitting our own guesses.
 * **Final Ensemble:** To reduce variance, the final submission is a **Majority Vote** between the Cross-Validation predictions and the Pseudo-Labeled model's predictions.

 ---